oncoscape/chinook/README.md

 # Chinook

-Chinook is a  protocol for exchanging simple 4-field JSON messages over websockets, passing back and forth between Javascript in the browser, and computational servers (in R and Python), to facilitate the construction of loosely-coupled, highly interactive webapps.
+Chinook is a  protocol for exchanging simple, 4-field JSON messages over websockets, passing back and forth between Javascript in the browser, and computational servers (typically written in R and Python).
+Chinook thus facilitates the construction of loosely-coupled, highly interactive webapps.
 Our main focus in computational biology, bioinformatics, and solid tumor translational research [(see STTR)](http://www.sttrcancer.org); the methods presented here can easily be applied in other fields.